 My name is Robby Costales and I am a machine learning researcher focused on developing adaptive, open-ended agents that can explore and learn across complex, evolving task distributions.
-I am currently a Research Scientist Intern at Google DeepMind in Mountain View, and am also completing my PhD in computer science at the University of Southern California, advised by Prof. Stefanos Nikolaidis in the ICAROS lab.
+I am currently completing my PhD in computer science at the University of Southern California, advised by Prof. Stefanos Nikolaidis in the ICAROS lab.

 Experience